 Growing up, I always heard that my grandfather (on my dad’s side) was part Native American.
 A lot of people in the south and in the United States grow up hearing the same.
 Often, no one knows exactly where the rumored Native American DNA originates.

 I created a family tree for my grandfather’s family over a decade ago, but I couldn’t find any Native American ancestors.
-Last year, I had my grandfather take a DNA test with Ancestry.com.
+In 2016, I had my grandfather take a DNA test with Ancestry.com.
 It was the best decision I ever made for my genealogy research.

 Unfortunately, when we received my grandfather’s results, he had ZERO amount of Native American DNA.
 If he did have Native American somewhere in his family tree, it wasn’t showing up and was likely his fourth great-grandparents or further back.